hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol04-5.md

   </figure>

   Answer:
-  - PortScan Detection: one-to-one PortScan, an attacker against one or a few hosts to scan one or multiple ports (4)
+  - PortScan Detection (A): one-to-one PortScan, an attacker against one or a few hosts to scan one or multiple ports (4)
-  - Port Sweep: one-to-many port sweep, an attacker against one or a few hosts to scan a single port on multiple target hosts (3)
+  - Port Sweep (B): one-to-many port sweep, an attacker against one or a few hosts to scan a single port on multiple target hosts (3)
-  - Decoy PortScan: one-to-one PortScan, attacker mixes spoofed source IP addresses with the actual scanning IP address (2)
+  - Decoy PortScan (C): one-to-one PortScan, attacker mixes spoofed source IP addresses with the actual scanning IP address (2)
-  - Distributed PortScan: many-to-one PortScan in which multiple hosts query a single host for open ports (1)
+  - Distributed PortScan (D): many-to-one PortScan in which multiple hosts query a single host for open ports (1)

   Explanation